Usha Meena

-Usha Meena (born 1 July 1949) is an Indian politician and a Member of Parliament elected from the Sawai Madhopur constituency in the Indian state of Rajasthan being an Indian National Congress candidate.
+Usha Meena (born 1 July 1949) is an Indian politician and a member of parliament elected from the Sawai Madhopur constituency in the Indian state of Rajasthan being an Indian National Congress candidate.

 Early life

 She was born on 1 July 1949 in the Alwar, Rajasthan.
 She is the daughter of Late Captain Chhuttan Lal Meena (Ex-Member of Parliament, Congress).
 She married Dharam Singh Meena (IAS) and has two sons and a daughter.

 Career

-Usha completed her Bachelor of Artsfrom University of Rajasthan, Jaipur.
+Usha completed Bachelor of Arts from University of Rajasthan, Jaipur.